Glimpse history through old images of Croydon, in Greater London.

 Clear, colourful images of the people and stalls seen at the Surrey Street Market on a bright day in 1971.
 Includes glimpses of nearby buildings and businesses too.

 Croydon’s Surrey Street Market – 1971 – IanSvideo on YouTube

-Unfortunately, this archive footage from the 1970s is silent, but over 13 minutes shows many locations in and around Croydon.
+Unfortunately, this archive footage from the 1970s is silent, but over 13 minutes shows many local locations.

 Included are the old Croydon Manor, girls playing in the school playground, Whitgifts school and almshouses, old pictures of the road junction, remains of the Surrey Iron Railway and disused Deptford to Croydon Canal, houses and shopping streets, including Burton, Etam, Wh.H.
 Smith & Son, Freeman Hardy Willis, and Allders.